 All finished counting bacon?
 Good.
 Let’s get back to work.
 Set the cheese stuffed pork tenderloin in the middle of the bacon weave and lay one side over the top:

 Repeat with the other side until the pork tenderloin is nestled snugly inside a bacon blanket:

 This is why I only needed 10 slices.
 Too much overlap on top which increased cooking time.
 This is also where I left out a minor step.
 I forgot about the toothpicks until the bacon weave wrapped, cheese stuffed, pork tenderloin was on the grill 20 minutes.

 Here’s the step I left out.
 Any exposed ends of the bacon are going to curl up just like in the frying pan for Sunday morning breakfast.
 So it’s a good idea to tack them down with toothpicks.
 It’s not a major deal as the flavor is just as good either way (and I mean really good!), but the presentation is a little off.
 So let’s head out to the grill and I will show the rest of the steps before we get to the bacon ends curling up.

-The Grill Dome Kamado grill was set up for two zone grilling with a half moon plate setter on one side and a hot fire underneath:
+The kamado grill was set up for two zone grilling with a half moon plate setter on one side and a hot fire underneath: